mariusbegby/cadence-discord-bot/README.md

 ## Credits and acknowledgments 🎉

 This project is made possible by using [discord.js](https://github.com/discordjs/discord.js/) and [discord-player](https://github.com/Androz2091/discord-player).
+A special thanks to [@skdhg](https://github.com/skdhg) for his work on [discord-player](https://github.com/Androz2091/discord-player) and for providing feedback and help during development of this bot.

 ### Contributors